 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Under state law, a person hired in a PERF-covered position is required to become a PERF member on the first day of employment.
-PERF requires that employers submit a membership record via ERM prior to the first wage and contribution submission for that member.
-If this is not done, the transaction will error out and will not be able to be processed until the membership record is submitted.
+PERF requires that employers submit a membership record via ERM by enrolling each new member in the submission unit, prior to the first wage and contribution submission for that member.
 This means that there can be no probationary period of employment for any employee, regardless of job description, for determining PERF coverage.
 The law will not permit an employer to classify an employee as less than full-time for purposes of delaying PERF coverage when the employee is actually performing full-time duties or working full-time hours.

-For all PERF and TRF (Teachers’ Retirement Fund) retirees employed in a PERF-covered position, employers must complete, in ERM, a membership record for re-employed retirees when they are hired.
-If you hired a PERF or TRF retiree prior to July 1, 2008, statutes in place at that time still apply through June 30, 2008.
+All PERF and TRF (Teachers’ Retirement Fund) retirees employed in a PERF-covered position after July 1, 2013, will not be enrolled in a submission unit.
+There are no supplemental retirements after this date and the member will not be eligible to participate in the fund.
+If you hired a PERF or TRF retiree prior to July 1, 2013, and that member has remained actively employed in a covered position then they should continue to be reported.
 Please contact our office at (888) 876-2707 if you have questions or need clarification.

 Who Cannot Participate in PERF

 Note: This does not apply to those PERF members who are authorized to participate simultaneously in the Indiana State Teachers’ Retirement Fund.